charlesoon/CSKeyboard/README.md

 # CSKeyboard
-This is sample project that custom keyboard do test.
+This is a sample project for testing a custom keyboard.